An ecological

-Psychedelic experiences consistently produce a felt sense of unity and interconnection.
-Psygaia was founded on the question of how that happens, what it means, and why it matters.
-Our work is grounded in the Psygaia Framework — an interdisciplinary account of psychedelic action developed through graduate research at the University of Ottawa, drawing on the emerging field of ecopsychedelics.
+Psychedelic experiences frequently facilitate healing and meaning through a felt sense of connection to larger living systems in which human life and mind are embedded.
+Psygaia was founded to understand how that happens, what it means, and why it matters.
+Our work draws on an interdisciplinary, systems-based account of psychedelic action developed through graduate research at the University of Ottawa.

 Explore the FrameworkRigorously grounded